 The construction of the SNP marker data set for the quantitative genetic analysis of the carotenoid phenotypes followed that of Baseggio et al. (2019) with minor modifications.
 Briefly, the genotypes of single-nucleotide polymorphisms (SNPs) at 955,690 high confidence loci were called based on the raw GBS sequencing data using the production pipeline in TASSEL 5 GBSv1 with the ZeaGBSv2.7 Production TagsOnPhysicalMap file (available at panzea.org, accessed 19 Nov 2018) in B73 RefGen_v2 coordinates (Glaubitz et al., 2014).
 To increase the number of lines with both SNP marker and carotenoid data, we merged raw unimputed SNP genotype calls for an additional 16 sweet corn inbred lines from Romay et al. (2013) (ZeaGBSv27_publicSamples_rawGenos_AGPv2-150114.h5, available at panzea.org, accessed 19 Nov 2018) with those from this study prior to any SNP filtering steps.
-Initial filtering on the combined raw unimputed SNP data from the 309 inbred lines consisted of removing SNPs having a minor allele observed in only one line (singletons and doubletons) and retaining biallelic SNPs with a call rate greater than 10%.
+Initial filtering on the combined raw unimputed SNP data from the 309 inbred lines consisted of removing SNPs having a minor allele observed in only one line (singletons and doubletons) and retaining only biallelic SNPs with a call rate greater than 10%.
 Additionally, heterozygous genotype calls with an allele balance score (lowest allele read depth/total read depth) less than 0.3 or greater than 0.7 were set to missing.
 When two or more samples per line were available, the SNP genotype calls from replicated samples were merged if the identical-by-state (IBS) values from all sample pairwise comparisons exceeded 0.99 as in Romay et al. (2013), and SNP genotypes were set to missing if discordant between replicated samples.
 If replicated samples had IBS values below this conservative threshold, the sample with the highest call rate was selected to represent the inbred line.

 The near complete imputation of missing SNP genotypes was performed using FILLIN (Swarts et al., 2014) with an available set of maize haplotype donors having a window size of 4 kb (available at panzea.org, accessed 19 Nov 2018).
 Given that the imputation method is unable to impute all missing genotypes (Swarts et al., 2014), additional filtering was needed for the remaining missing data.
 Even after imputation, a single inbred line still had a SNP call rate less than 40%, thus it was excluded from further analysis.
 In Tassel 5 version 20180802, we used a set of filters to further enhance the quality of the imputed data set by removing SNPs with a call rate less than 70%, a minor allele frequency (MAF) lower than 5%, heterozygosity greater than 10%, an inbreeding coefficient lower than 80%, or a mean read depth greater than 15.
 The final, complete SNP marker data set consisted of 172,486 high-quality SNP markers scored on 308 sweet corn inbred lines having a BLUP value for one or more carotenoid phenotypes.